 I’m not particularly fond of view a play, but recently I often go to the traditional performing arts of Japan such as Rakugo (Japanese sit-down comedy) and Noh (Japanese lyrical Noh drama, traditionally masked dance-drama).
 I would like to read “The Tale of the Heike” again because I saw the Noh.

 After WWII was concluded, it was exported to many other countries such as Denmark, Italy, Cuba, Egypt, etc. in addition to the British Commonwealth countries.
 It is also used in Israel and this kit includes a decal for the Israeli army Staghound.

 The maximum speed was 100 km/h on the paved road and the action radius was about 720 km.
-It was mainly used for unit command and reconnaissance mission.
-The main armament is 37mm M6 anti-tank cannon.
-The metal barrel is attached in this kit and it is a sharp finish.
+It was mainly used for unit command and reconnaissance missions.
+The main armament is a 37mm M6 anti-tank cannon.
+The metal barrel is attached to this kit and it is a sharp finish.

 The turret had small hooks to hold with the body, but I removed it so that it would float slightly, and I made it to the method only to put the turret on the chassis.
 It is not bad without a strange gap.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.

 Born in February 1970, I live in Tokyo.
 From February 2007 I was quietly doing a site called “Miniature-Arcadia”.
 It is being transferred to this blog with the same name from December 2016.
 My update pace is uneven, but please come to see here occasionally.